Yandex Salario Ingeniero de Software Full-Stack en Serbia | $80.9K-$129K+ | Levels.fyi

-La compensación de Ingeniero de Software Full-Stack in Serbia en Yandex va desde $80.9K por year para G16 hasta $129K por year para G18.
-El paquete de compensación year mediano in Serbia totaliza $82.7K.
+La compensación de Ingeniero de Software Full-Stack in Serbia en Yandex varía de $80.9K por year para G16 a $129K por year para G18.
+El paquete de compensación mediano year in Serbia totaliza $82.7K.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel